Observation of resonant monopole-dipole energy transfer between Rydberg atoms and polar molecules

-The data in Fig.~\ref{fig2} demonstrate a resonant transfer of energy involving the $|-\rangle\leftrightarrow|+\rangle$ inversion transition in NH$_3$ at $23.695$~GHz~\cite{simmons48structure} (these states are equally populated in the supersonic beam), and the $|65\mathrm{s}\rangle \leftrightarrow |66\mathrm{s}\rangle$ transition in He.
+The data in Fig.~\ref{fig2} demonstrate a resonant transfer of energy involving the $|-\rangle\leftrightarrow|+\rangle$ electric dipole allowed inversion transition in NH$_3$ at $23.695$~GHz~\cite{simmons48structure} (these states are equally populated in the supersonic beam), and the $|65\mathrm{s}\rangle \leftrightarrow |66\mathrm{s}\rangle$ transition in He.
 This seemingly violates parity conservation because it involves a pair of equal parity Rydberg levels, but molecular states with opposite parity.
 Nevertheless, we confirm that the $|66\mathrm{s}\rangle$ state is indeed selectively populated in this process by high-resolution microwave spectroscopy of atoms that underwent energy transfer.
 This was implemented by applying a 2-$\mu$s-duration microwave pulse to probe the atoms using the single-color two-photon $|66\mathrm{s}\rangle\rightarrow|64\mathrm{s}\rangle$ transition at $2\times24.298\,146$~GHz, after an interaction time of $5~\mu$s with the molecules, while monitoring the $|66\mathrm{s}\rangle$ and $|64\mathrm{s}\rangle$ electron signals.
 The resulting spectra are shown in Fig.~\ref{fig3}(b).
 Gaussian functions fit to these data (continuous red curves) indicate that the measured transition frequency of $24.298\,050(41)$~GHz is $-96\pm41$~kHz below the field-free transition frequency.
-We attribute this shift to a residual stray electric field of $16.5\pm4.5$~mV/cm in the interaction region of the apparatus.} {This stray field induces a negligibly small ($<0.03\%$) admixture of $|n\mathrm{p}\rangle$ character into the $|n\mathrm{s}\rangle$ states, and is therefore not primarily responsible for the observed energy transfer.
-While all previous observations of RET have been interpreted by invoking long-range interactions between the interacting particles, here, the resonant monopole-dipole (Rydberg-atom--polar-molecule) energy transfer is mediated by the interaction of the Rydberg electron with the molecular dipole, i.e., an electron-dipole interaction.}
+We attribute this shift to a residual stray electric field of $16.5\pm4.5$~mV/cm in the interaction region of the apparatus.} This stray field induces a negligible ($<0.03\%$) admixture of $|n\mathrm{p}\rangle$ character into the $|n\mathrm{s}\rangle$ states, and is therefore not primarily responsible for the observed energy transfer (see Appendix~\ref{app:expt}).
+While all previous observations of RET have been interpreted through interactions occurring between the particles in the far-field, here, the resonant monopole-dipole (Rydberg-atom--polar-molecule) energy transfer is mediated by near-field interactions of the Rydberg electron with the molecular dipole.

 \textit{Charge-dipole mediated RET} -- The anisotropic charge-dipole interaction potential has the form \cite{Kuznetsova2016rydberg}:

 where $\boldsymbol{R}$ is the coordinate between the molecule and the He$^+$ ion core,